-In this 8th edition of SkyBridgeViews, SkyBridge’s senior leadership – Founder & Co-Managing Partner Anthony Scaramucci, Co-Managing Partner & Chief Investment Officer Ray Nolte, and Partner & Senior Portfolio Manager Troy Gayeski – discuss current portfolio positioning, economic outlook, and the future of SkyBridge.
+In this 9th edition of SkyBridgeViews, SkyBridge’s senior leadership – Founder & Co-Managing Partner Anthony Scaramucci, Co-Managing Partner & Chief Investment Officer Ray Nolte, Partner & Senior Portfolio Manager Troy Gayeski, and President Brett Messing – discuss current portfolio positioning, economic outlook, and the future of SkyBridge.

-SkyBridge also recently updated our white paper, Why Investors Should Allocate to Hedge Funds.
-Originally published in January 2015, the piece articulates – in both a simple explanation and a more complex one – the firm’s viewpoint as to why hedge funds should remain an attractive asset class.
+Also available is SkyBridge’s white paper, Why Investors Should Allocate to Hedge Funds.
+Originally published in January 2015 and updated in June 2017, the piece articulates – in both a simple explanation and a more complex one – the firm’s viewpoint as to why hedge funds should remain an attractive asset class.
 Given current economic conditions and where we are in the market cycle, we felt the paper merited an update, as we believe more evidence has emerged for why investors, both large and small, should consider the asset class.
-Read our recently published white paper (link here).
+Read our white paper (link here).

 Alternative investments are investment strategies that utilize trading techniques historically unavailable through public markets.
 These strategies include hedge, private equity, real estate, managed futures, and other funds typically offered only to sophisticated institutional and private investors.

 Alternative investments have the potential to enhance the risk and/or return characteristics of an investment portfolio.
 Given their low correlation to traditional investments, they can potentially enhance diversification and reduce risk; with their ability to be more flexible and invest in a wider opportunity set, they can potentially enhance returns; and they can be used to hedge certain portfolio exposures, thereby reducing concentration risk.
 However, alternative investments involve a high degree of risk and there can be no guarantee of performance.